 Agile approaches are ideal for small businesses that value innovation.
 The focal point is the end-result rather than on the standard project management procedures.
 Businesses need to ensure that their employees can make decisions and are ready to collaborate and work as a part of the group.
 The decision to adopt such a solution, however, depends primarily on your requirements.

-Agile principles to be followed require courage, complete transparency, and the confidence to make mistakes in view of software companies in India.
+Agile principles to be followed require courage, complete transparency, and the confidence to make mistakes in view of software companies in USA.
 People who confidently handle the issues that arise and learn from them will be successful in using Agile to develop software and systems in the long run.

 Agile works, accept that fixed-price projects without detailed preplanning and expensive specifications are possible.
 Confidence increases productivity in the team, but cooperation and trust between the customer and the service provider.